Type: Service Design, Product Design

 With Costa Rica’s hyperconnected network, local businesses want to form partnerships with and learn from other businesses but there isn’t an easy way to do so.

 Based on our research insights, we brainstormed on a list of prompts and collated our ideas.
-We then abstracted our ideas into themes for further exploration.
 The two themes that intrigued us were: extending the travel experience through souvenirs and showing the lives of Costa Rican people through daily objects and experiences.

 Exploring how we could materialise our concepts, we defined the values and key features we wanted for our service to provide for both local makers and travellers.
 We used storyboarding to construct a narrative to imagine how this service would be used in context.
 We then created wireframes of the key features for our low fidelity paper prototype.